childrenofhope/childrenofhope/about/philosophy.md

 ---
 layout: default
-title: Our Philosophy - Children of Hope | Child Development Center
+title: Our Philosophy - Children of Hope | Child Development Center Preschool
 permalink: /about/philosophy
 ---